 By making medicine, and assisting others with their self-healing process she is widely acclaimed as the first lady of Hemp and the only person to have written her own SOP and Code of Conduct for utilization, transport and growth of Hemp through Religious Freedom.

-Gemma announced her spiritual organization growing hemp to the DEA, DOJ, and the State of New Mexico in May of 2015, and has since successfully grown three harvest seasons and is still expanding.
+Gemma announced her spiritual organization growing hemp to the DEA, DOJ, and the State of New Mexico in May of 2015, and has since successfully grown four harvest seasons and is still expanding.

 Wumaniti Flow Life